jonz94/test-Sarasa-Gothic-Nerd-Fonts/README.md

 ### Using Shell Script on Linux

-- [Here](https://gist.github.com/jonz94/bf5b885e656caa88b6adbf6df93612e2) is a POSIX compliant shell script that install the fonts on Linux.
+- [Here](https://gist.github.com/jonz94/bf5b885e656caa88b6adbf6df93612e2) is a POSIX compliant shell script that installs the fonts on Linux.
 - Feel free to customize it to suit your own needs!

 ### Manually install